I may get commissions for purchases made through links in this post (at no extra cost to you).

 I guess you can say the price is also another con.

-However, if you consider that I spent over $300 and dozens of hours setting up my indoor growing rack, paying 1/3 of the price for something already assembled and more functional is well worth it.
+However, if you consider that I spent over $300 and dozens of hours setting up my indoor growing rack, paying 1/3 of the price for an automatic gardening system that’s quickly assembled and more functional is well worth it.

 If you’re considering getting a Click and Grow as a gift (even if it’s for yourself), I have a special discount code for you to use.

-Simply use the code: COUCHTOHOMESTEAD10 at checkout (or you can click the link below and it will apply the discount code automatically).
+Use the code: COUCHTOHOMESTEAD10 at checkout, or you can click the link below and it will apply the discount code automatically.